MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case2.md

 The code below is similar to the one you opened from the examples folder.
 This code will read the sensor values, and print them in the Serial Monitor within Arduino IDE through the `Serial.println()` functions.

-TODO: update after you know the scope of Octopus Library
 TODO: edit based on use case 2

 ```py title="MobileAirQualityMonitoring.h"